Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 An async [WebAPI](https://dotnet.microsoft.com/apps/aspnet/apis) controller handles the request.
 It stores a new document using Entity Framework and sends an NServiceBus message to the endpoint hosted in the console application.

-The message will be processed by the NServiceBus message handler and result in `"Message received at endpoint"`-message printed to the console.
+The message will be processed by the NServiceBus message handler and result in `"Message received at endpoint"` printed to the console.
 In addition, the handler will update the previously created entity.

 To query all the stored entities, navigate to `http://localhost:58118/all`.
 To apply a complex object hierarchy using the transactional session on an endpoint, navigate to `http://localhost:58118/service`.